 He opened his eyes a bit and rolled his head over to the other side.

-As I completed my prayer, Harris jumped up, not standing, but he sat upright.
-His eyes were yellow and he said that he was so thirsty.
+As I completed my prayer, Harris sat upright.
+His eyes were yellow, and he said that he was so thirsty.
 I motioned to the water, “look, I brought you some water!”

-Harris tried to ripe the container open so I grabbed his hand and helped him pop the sides off the lid off.
+Harris tried to rip the container open.
+I grabbed his hand and helped him pop the sides off the lid off.
 He grabbed the fork I placed in the bag.
 “Ohhh, this is good.
 You know I’m black and black people love beans and rice.”
-Harris clearly enjoyed my cooking, maybe more than my husband.
+Harris enjoyed my cooking, maybe more than my husband.